ChrisKLoveless/Move-Lab/REAME.md

 * 2:51: experimenting with sample project
 * 3:40: begin proposal

-## Build Steps
+## Notes:

 * Reference LHTP docs for  project set up, packages and scripts
 * [tutorial#1](https://www.youtube.com/watch?v=gpfP60KjmZU)
 * [tutorial#2](https://www.youtube.com/watch?v=ON-Z1iD6Y-c&t=0s)  //BETTER TUTORIAL

-CREATE SAMPLE PROJECT TO TEST `DOTNET NEW REACT` COMMAND
+//CREATE SAMPLE PROJECT TO TEST `DOTNET NEW REACT` COMMAND
   //DEV SERVERS MUST BE RUN SEPARATELY AND NPM COMMANDS ARE ONLY IN THE COMMAND PROMPT (or within ClientApp)
   //COMES WITH API AND REACT COMPONENT

-CREATE SAMPLE PROJECT TO TEST `DOTNET NEW REACTREDUX` COMMAND
+//CREATE SAMPLE PROJECT TO TEST `DOTNET NEW REACTREDUX` COMMAND
   //COMES WITH REDUX FOR CLIENT SIDE
   //IS THIS BEST FOR MY MYP??

+//CONSIDER USING FIRESTORE DB AFTER WEEKEND HW

+## Build Steps

 1. Create ASP.NET web api for server side concerns    `//USE EF CORE INSTEAD OF SMS`
    1. create tables